Xiaofeng-ZHONG/Dust-suppression/README.md

 **This program is only for study and communication.
 Please do not reprint it without permission.**

+#run this code  first to store MAC address to W25Q32  before you run the  Dust suppression code

 # 1 Main Modules
 ## 1.1 STM32F401CCU6
   dominant frequency-84MHz, SRAM-64K, FLASH-256K, packing-QFPN48, SIP FLASH-W25Q32